python-mode/python-mode/README.rst

 ============

 - VIM >= 7.0 with python support
-- plugin-helpers_ -- vim plugin

 Installation
 ============

-- First plugin-helpers_ must be installed.
 - Just copy the plugin folders into your `~/.vim` directory.

 .. note:: Alternatively, if you are using pathogen_, clone the plugin into your ``bundle`` folder.

-.. note:: Also you can see vim help. :help PythonMode
+.. note:: Also you can see `:help PythonMode`

 Settings
 ========